-The trade union response The trade union movement supports the social model of disability.
+The trade union response

+The trade union movement supports the social model of disability.
 In individual representation, collective bargaining, drawing up demands and campaigning for them, the most effective approach for trade unions to follow is to identify the factors in the workplace environment and working conditions that disable the worker with epilepsy.
 Then the union can identify and fight for the changes that would remove these factors.

 In the UK, there are over 600,000 people with epilepsy.
 Around seven in every ten people with epilepsy can have their seizures controlled with the right dose of the right drug.
 However, uncontrolled seizures, or even a single breakthrough seizure, can have a huge impact on a person's working life.
 This guide aims to provide an insight into what epilepsy is and how you can understand some of the needs of people with epilepsy in the workplace.
+"The social model looks at the barriers that our society puts in the way of disabled people's participation (in this case, people with epilepsy), including both attitudes and practical barriers."

 2 WHAT IS EPILEPSY?